 Small Business Phone Systems vs. Full-Service Hosted Solutions

 There is a reason why now is the best time to reevaluate business phone systems.
 Until recently national carriers had the advantage of offering cellular service in addition to land-locked business phone lines.
-Only national carriers could reach your employees on their mobile device.
+Only national carriers could reach your employees on their mobile devices.

 4G and LTE networks changed everything.
 Suddenly data-based phone calls like the ones your teenager makes on Snapchat and Facebook Messenger were the same level of quality or better than traditional cellular service.
 This allowed VoIP providers to offer mobile apps with business-level quality as a part of their business phone services.
 The market was leveled, meaning there is currently no difference in capability between major telecoms and competitive local carriers.
 Both can reach your employees anywhere, inside or outside the office.

 Mobility also changes the game for companies using SIP trunks.
-SIP is Internet-based phone service.
+SIP is an Internet-based phone service.
 It is modern telephony delivered at a fraction of the traditional price, but it requires on-premise equipment to route calls.